 Human rights protected, respected and remedied.
-The palm oil sector contributes to reducing poverty and palm oil production is a source of a
+The palm oil sector contributes to reducing poverty and palm oil production is a source of a sustainable livelihoods.
+Human rights are respected.
+People participate in processes that affect them with shared access and benefits.
+Everyone engaged in palmoil production has equal opportunities to fulfil their potential inwork and community with dignity and equality, and in a healthy working and living environment.

-Principle 4: Respect community and human rights and deliver benefits
+Respect community and human rights and deliver benefits

-Principle 5: Support smallholder inclusion
+Support smallholder inclusion

-Principle 6: Respect workers' rights and conditions
+Respect workers' rights and conditions